In Short

-It is important to be aware of what is written in your commercial lease, especially to ensure that you meet your obligations under the lease.
-Your commercial lease will usually include clauses that explain when a notice to remedy a breach must be sent.
-This article explains when the landlord is required to send a notice to remedy.
+It is essential to be aware of the terms outlined in your commercial lease, particularly to ensure compliance with your obligations under the lease.
+Your commercial lease will typically include clauses that outline the timeframe for sending a notice to remedy a breach.
+This article explains what a notice to remedy a breach is and when a landlord is required to send one.
 It also explains what the tenant should look for in their commercial lease to determine how they should respond to a notice.

 What is a Breach?

-A breach happens when one party does not comply with a specific obligation set out in a lease.
+A breach occurs when one party fails to comply with a specific obligation outlined in a lease.
 While the terms ‘breach’ and ‘default’ may be interchangeable, some commercial leases define ‘default’ specifically.
-For example, it is a breach to not pay rent by the due date.
-However, the lease may say this is only a default if rent is not paid within 14 days of the due date.
-Therefore, it is essential for a tenant to review the lease.
-The landlord may only have certain rights (e.g. to terminate the lease or enter the premises) if a tenant is in default.
+For example, failing to pay rent by the due date constitutes a default.
+However, the lease may say this onlya breach if rent is not paid within 14 days of the due date.
+Therefore, it is essential for a tenant to read the lease.

 What is a Notice to Remedy a Breach?